xinyee20/tp/docs/UserGuide.md

 This tab shows the records for a specific lesson.

+> :memo: This tab is accessible through the `viewlsn` command

 In this tab, you are able to:
 * Assign and change the [attendance](#42-attendance-taking) and [participation](#43-participation-marking) grades
 * Flag a student's attendance